equivalent/mailer_preview_request_model/README.md

 # MailerPreviewRequestModel

-This gem is a patch Rails to enable params in mailer previews, untill I convince Rails team to merge [PR 20646](https://github.com/rails/rails/pull/20646), that will enable Mailer Preview to pass params from Controller.
+This gem is a patch that enables Rails to pass Controller `params` to Mailer Previews.
+I hope I will convince Rails team to merge [PR 20646](https://github.com/rails/rails/pull/20646) so that this gem will not be needed.

 references: